24 Signs of Declining Health in Elderly Loved Ones

 Kitchen Appliances Left On

 One of the most hazardous ways forgetfulness can manifest is older adults leaving on kitchen appliances such as stoves and ovens.
-If your loved one does this continually, that is likely a sign of cognitive decline, and it may no longer be safe for them to cook on their own.
+If your loved one does this continually, that is likely a sign of cognitive impairment, and it may no longer be safe for them to cook on their own.
 Leaving the stove on creates a great risk of fire and also carbon monoxide poisoning (if they have a gas stove).

 Discover Our Petite Size Adaptive Clothing